Natural gas furnaces need enough space and airflow to heat correctly.

 If you have a cat, situate your litter box elsewhere.
 Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
 Plus, the furnace could circulate the unpleasant odors throughout your home.

 You should also regularly vacuum by your furnace to stop dust from developing.

 Related: Is it Time for Furnace Service or Replacement?

 Request Expert Furnace Service

-Whether you have to have furnace replacement or regular maintenance in Arlington, Service Max Heating & Air Conditioning can expertly handle your needs.
-Our highly trained technicians can fix any HVAC model or brand.
+Whether you have to have furnace replacement or regular maintenance in Arlington, Service Max Heating & Air Conditioning can expertly take care of your needs.
+Our highly trained technicians can repair any furnace model or brand.

 Call us at 360-255-5857 or use our online scheduler to request an appointment today.